Jayga Rayn - Creative Director/Founder

 A production coordinator by name but a swiss army knife by trade, he has been involved with and exposed to all parts of the production process, doing whatever is needed in order to see projects through.

-While at HHS, he’s worked on everything, from music videos to online commercials for companies such as: The North Face, EROS, 88 Rising, Maybelline, and Ford.
+While at HHS, he’s worked on everything, from music videos to online commercials for companies such as: The North Face, 88 Rising, adidas, and Ford.